bjoernager/luma/README.md

 # Luma

-luma is an emulator for the AGB&mdash;Game Boy Advance platform.
+Luma is an emulator for the AGB&mdash;Game Boy Advance platform.

 # Usage